pts/tinyveracrypt/README.txt

 * hidden volume
 * system volume
 * keyfile
-* encryption other than AES
+* encryption other than aes-xts-plain64
-* hash other than SHA-512 and SHA-1
+* hash other than SHA-512 and SHA-1 (and those supported by the Python hashlib module, including SHA-256 and RIPEMD-160)
-* mounting the filesystem at open time
+* mounting a filesystem at open time
 * opening volumes on non-Linux systems (e.g. macOS or Windows)

 Q24.
 Can tinyveracrypt convert between VeraCrypt and TrueCrypt headers, or from LUKS?
 """"""""""
 Yes.
-To regenerate the TrueCrypt/VeraCrypt headers, open the encrypted volume (as NAME), and then run:
+To regenerate the TrueCrypt/VeraCrypt/LUKS header, open the encrypted volume (as NAME), and then run:

   $ sudo ./tinyveracrypt.py init --opened /dev/mapper/NAME

-Pass flag `--truecrypt' to `init' if you want to generate a TrueCrypt header.
+Pass flag `--truecrypt' to `init' if you want to generate a TrueCrypt header or `--type=luks' if you want to generate a LUKS header.
 Pass any flags (e.g. --mkfat=...), specify any passphrase.

 Please note that the hidden volume, if any, will be destroyed as part of this.

-Conversion from LUKS doesn't work, because the iv_offset values of TrueCrypt/VeraCrypt vs LUKS are incompatible.
+Quick header regeneration between VeraCrypt/TrueCrypt and LUKS doesn't work, because the iv_offset values used by the cipher are different.

 Q25.
 Which other tools is tinyveracrypt compatible with?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""
-* truecrypt (tested with 7.1a): common `--create' and `--mount' syntax subset.
+* truecrypt (>= 5.0, tested with 7.1a): common `--create' and `--mount'
+  syntax subset.

 * veracrypt (tested with 1.17): common `--create' and `--mount' syntax subset.

-* cryptsetup (>= 1.6.7, tested with 1.6.7 and 2.0.2): common `open' syntax
+* cryptsetup (>= 1.6.7, tested with 1.6.7, 1.7.3 and 2.0.2): common `open'
-  subset.
+  syntax subset.

 * Encrypted TrueCrypt volumes created by tinyveracrypt can be opened with tinyveracrypt, truecrypt, veracrypt and cryptetup.